bromagosa/Snap4Arduino/README.md

     --run               Builds and runs Snap4Arduino for the specified architecture.
                         Only for desktop GNU/Linux.

+    --makeinstaller     Attempts to create an installer for the Microsoft Windows versions.
+Needs Inno Setup, check prepare script for info.

     --rerun             Runs the last built version of Snap4Arduino, if it exists.
                         Only for desktop GNU/Linux.